-For a linear system, a flat system representation can be generated using the LinearFlatSystem class: sys = control.flatsys.LinearFlatSystem(linsys) For more general systems, the FlatSystem object must be created manually:
+For a linear system, a flat system representation can be generated using the LinearFlatSystem class: ''' sys = control.flatsys.LinearFlatSystem(linsys) ''' For more general systems, the FlatSystem object must be created manually:

-'''

-sys = control.flatsys.FlatSystem(

-nstate, ninputs, forward, reverse)

-'''

-In addition to the flat system description, a set of basis functions $\phi_i(t)$ must be chosen.
+''' sys = control.flatsys.FlatSystem(forward, reverse, inputs=m, states=n) ''' In addition to the flat system description, a set of basis functions $\phi_i(t)$ must be chosen.
 The FlatBasis class is used to represent the basis functions.
-A polynomial basis function of the form 1, t, t^2, \ldots can be computed using the PolyBasis class, which is initialized by passing the desired order of the polynomial basis set:
+A polynomial basis function of the form 1, t, t^2 , ... can be computed using the PolyBasis class, which is initialized by passing the desired order of the polynomial basis set: 2The material in this section is drawn from [FGM+21].

-'''

-polybasis = control.flatsys.PolyBasis(N)

-'''

-Once the system and basis function have been defined, the point_to_point() function can be used to compute a trajectory between initial and final states and inputs:

-'''

-traj = control.flatsys.point_to_point(

-sys, Tf, x0, u0, xf, uf, basis=polybasis)

-'''

-2-14